 As previously noted, non-certified legal interpreters in Kentucky can provide professional interpreting services at a more affordable price.
 As in other states, a certified interpreter will command a higher fee for legal interpreting services.
 Prices will be affected based on the level of certification.

 Legal Language can help you determine the best interpreter, certified or otherwise, for your legal interpreting needs in Kentucky.

 Kentucky has several levels of classification for legal interpreters.

 Kentucky state authorities periodically offer exams, both written and oral, for certification in Spanish based on the guidelines of the Consortium for State Court Interpreter Certification.

 While Spanish is the only language in which a legal interpreter can be certified, Kentucky has exams to qualify legal interpreters in eight other languages:

-The Kentucky Judicial Department defines legal interpreters in the following ways:
+The Kentucky Judicial Department defines legal interpreters in the following three ways:

 Not all venues in Kentucky require certified interpreters, even for Spanish-language cases.
 Please consult with Legal Language Services for the rules pertaining to your specific venue and language.